Jeroen Lumu

 Jeroen Lombe Lumu (born 27 May 1995) is a Dutch footballer who plays as a winger.

 Career

 Willem II

-Born in Breda to a DR Congolese father and a dutch mother, Lumu began his football career at Willem II.
+Born in Breda to a DR Congolese father and a Dutch mother of Javanese Surinamese descent, Lumu began his football career at Willem II.
 He made his debut on 16 January 2012, when he was just 16 years old, coming on as a second-half substitute in a 3–1 away loss against MVV Maastricht in the Eerste Divisie.

 Lumu made his Eredivisie debut on 15 September 2012, coming on as a 71st-minute substitute against Twente.
 His goal thirteen minutes later earned him the distinction within the club while in the Eredivisie of being the youngest goal scorer.

 Ludogorets Razgrad

 On 8 January 2014, Ludogorets Razgrad announced they had reached an agreement to sign Lumu from Willem II for an undisclosed fee, rumoured to be a €150,000.
 On 9 January, he signed a long-term contract.
 Lumu scored on his debut in a friendly game against Pirin Blagoevgrad on 16 January, netting the fourth in a 5–1 win.
 He also netted an important last-minute goal on 30 April against CSKA Sofia to help his team to a 1–0 home win, almost clinching a third successive A PFG title for Ludogorets.